-Chef out at M Bistro; Montgomery Plaza restaurant’s future uncertain (again)
+Chef out at M bistro; Montgomery Plaza restaurant’s future uncertain (again)

-FORT WORTH Chef Steve Mitchell has left M Bistro in Fort Worth and expects the restaurant to close, he wrote on Facebook Tuesday.
+FORT WORTH Chef Steve Mitchell has left M bistro in Fort Worth and the restaurant is closing, he wrote on Facebook Tuesday.

-M Bistro was open Tuesday night and a manager on duty said he did not know anything about Mitchell’s comment.
+M Bistro was locked Wedneday with a “temporarily closed” sign posted.
 Mitchell wrote that the restaurant is having financial problems.

 The restaurant went into an oft-changing Montgomery Plaza location that was formerly home to a Mac’s Steaks, Monty’s Corner and recently, a crab restaurant-taphouse.